BBK-PiJ-2014-82/Crawler/README.md

 The Crawler is an application with a minimal text based user interface through which the user can define their starting URL and other parameters.

+The crawler does not accept any arguments from the command line currently although this is planned as a second version feature which will enable search terms to be passed to the application.

 The Crawler has been written to use the javaDB derby database class.
 You will need to ensure that you have your path set to a Derby folder on your hard drive in order to compile this application.
 More information abou the Derby database can be found at the following link:

   http://www.oracle.com/technetwork/java/javadb/overview/index.html